opendatalab/WanJuan1.0/WanJuan1.0-CN.md

 ```
 @misc{he2023wanjuan,
       title={WanJuan: A Comprehensive Multimodal Dataset for Advancing English and Chinese Large Models},
-      author={Conghui He and Zhenjiang Jin and Chao Xu and Jiantao Qiu and Bin Wang and Wei Li and Hang Yan and JiaQi Wang and Dahua Lin},
+      author={Conghui He and Zhenjiang Jin and Chao Xu and Jiantao Qiu and Bin Wang and Wei Li and Hang Yan and Jiaqi Wang and Dahua Lin},
       year={2023},
       eprint={2308.10755},
       archivePrefix={arXiv},